kshedden/numpy_workshop/numpy_basics.md

 (3, 2, 3)     (2, 3)
 ```

-while the following pairs of shapes do not agree:
+while the following pairs of shapes do not agree and cannot be
+broadcast together:

 ```
 (8, 6)        (8,)